What Is Ulnar Nerve Palsy?

 What Are the Symptoms of Ulnar Nerve Palsy?

-Lack of strength in your hand can affect your activities of daily living, such as gripping and holding items.
+The lack of strength in your hand can affect your daily activities,

-Over time, the lack of control and sensation in your hand can lead to a claw-like deformity.
-This typically occurs only in severe cases.
+Over time, the lack of control and sensation can cause the

 What Causes Ulnar Nerve Palsy?

 The cause of ulnar nerve palsy isn’t always known.
 However,